NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Gladiator's Roar.md

 * * *

 You can project your voice into a high-pitched screech that damages your foes.
-Your roar can be heard twice as far as normal, and creatures within a @Template\[cone|distance:15\] take 6d10 sonic damage and must attempt a Fortitude check save against your class DC or spell DC, whichever is higher.
+Your roar can be heard twice as far as normal, and creatures within a 15-foot cone take 6d10 sonic damage and must attempt a Fortitude check save against your class DC or spell DC, whichever is higher.
 If your Gladiator's Roar triggers Play to the Crowd, you gain a +2 status bonus to your Performance check to do so.

 * * *